LauJensen/clojureql/README.md

 ClojureQL provides little to no assistance in creating specialized query strings, so that compatability with the database backend is left to the users.

+This project is still in the pre-alpha design phase, input is welcomed!

 Query
 -----